elastic/connectors/docs/reference/zoom.md

 ## Known issues

 - *Meetings* - Users can only index meetings that are less than a month old.
-- *Recordings* - Users can only index recordings that are less than 4 months old.
 - *Chat Messages & Files* - Users can only index chats and files that are less than 6 months old.

 ### General